joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/09/us/weather-storm-tornado-rain.html

 **Questions Arise About Britt’s State of the Union Response**\
 `The Alabama senator used a story about sex trafficking to criticize the Biden administration’s border policies.
-But it wasn’t fully accurate.`\
+But it misleading.`\
 https://nytimes.com/2024/03/09/us/politics/katie-britt-republican-response-sotu-trafficking.html

 **Meghan, Duchess of Sussex, Calls Out ‘Cruel’ Social Media Comments**\